dmcinerney/ehr-extraction-models/README.md

     pip install -r requirements.txt
     python -m spacy download en_core_web_sm

-In order to use the code as it currently is, you will also need to follow the intructions in `models/clinical_bert/README.md` to download and use the clinicalBERT model.
+In order to use the code as it currently is, you will also need to follow the intructions in `models/clinical_bert/README.md` to download a pretrained bert (hopefully on clinical data).
 Then update the path variables at the beginning of the `train_mimic_extraciton.py` and `test_mimic_extraction.py` scripts.

 ### Datasets